-6.21 This year the Plan was found to be meeting 4 out of 19 monitoring a decrease of 1 from last year.
-The number of monitoring aims identified as not being achieved has remained at 8 this year.
-The number of trigger levels has decreased from 9 in 2019-21 to 6 in 2020-21.
+6.21 This year the Plan was found to be meeting 4 out of 19 monitoring remains the same as last year.
+The number of monitoring aims identified as not being achieved remains at 8 this year.
+The number of trigger levels has also remains the same with 6 being breached.
 The Plan is not performing in areas such as retail, housing, and employment.